dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 An `IProjectTree` is immutable.
 When a part of the tree needs to be updated, we need to replace it and form a new tree.

-Components wishing to add items to the project tree we must implement and export the `IProjectTreeProvider` interface.
+Components wishing to add items to the project tree must implement and export the `IProjectTreeProvider` interface.
 In practice we implement the interface by deriving from the abstract `ProjectTreeProviderBase` class provided by CPS.
-In general, we receive events/messages from CPS detailing changes to the project, generated an updated `IProjectTree`, and then pass it back to CPS via `ProjectTreeProviderBase.SubmitTreeUpdateAsync`.
+In general, we receive events/messages from CPS detailing changes to the project, generate an updated `IProjectTree`, and then pass it back to CPS via `ProjectTreeProviderBase.SubmitTreeUpdateAsync`.

 ### The Graph Node Provider View of Dependencies